kkshivani18/Azure-Powered-Serverless-Movies-API/README.md

    az login
   ```

-  You can Azure CLI or Azure portal.
+  You can do it through Azure CLI or Azure portal.

   #### Create Resource Group: